Dollar Baby: 2000–2025

 In October 2009, director/producer J. P. Scott completed the first full-length Dollar Baby.
 His adaptation of "Everything's Eventual" tells the story of a young man with mysterious powers who is recruited by an equally enigmatic corporation.
 Shortly after receiving a copy of the movie, King viewed the film and was "very impressed" by it.
 Unusually, he granted J. P. Scott the rights to theatrically distribute the film.
 The only other Dollar Babies to have been approved for distribution rights were Frank Darabont's "The Woman in the Room" and Jeff Schiro's "The Boogeyman"; these were released as Stephen King's Nightshift Collection.

 The first British Dollar Baby was the 2011 adaptation of "Mute", produced by Gemma Rigg and directed by Jacqueline Wright.

-In 2012 Russian director Maria Ivanova finished "Beachworld" as a Dollar Baby project.
-Film was screened on several film festivals around the world.
+In 2012, Russian director Maria Ivanova finished "Beachworld" as a Dollar Baby project.
+The film was screened on several film festivals around the world.
 It is the first official Russian Dollar Baby.

-In 2015 British director Matthew Rowney produced and directed "I Am the Doorway" as a Dollar Baby project.
+In 2015, British director Matthew Rowney produced and directed "I Am the Doorway" as a Dollar Baby project.
 He won more than 41 international film awards and screened the short film at several US Comic Cons.
 Since then, several other filmmakers have chosen to adapt the same story.

-In 2018 Selina Sondermann began production on "Dedication".
+In 2018, Selina Sondermann began production on "Dedication".
 This is the second Dollar Baby to be adapted in Germany.
 Also in 2018, Canadian filmmaker Jon Mann released "Popsy."

-In 2019 the Blaenau Gwent Film Academy produced "Stationary Bike", which won various international awards.
+In 2019, the Blaenau Gwent Film Academy produced "Stationary Bike", which won various international awards.

-In 2019 Walter Perez directed, produced and adapted "One for the Road".
+In 2019, Walter Perez directed, produced and adapted "One for the Road".
 The short film was titled "Into the Night".
 After two successful screenings at the Dryden Theatre and Warner Bros.
-Studios, Burbank; the film entered the film festival circuit in 2020.
+Studios, Burbank, the film entered the film festival circuit in 2020.
 The film received acclaim and award nominations at various festivals.
 In 2021, "Into the Night" was qualified for consideration in the 93rd Academy Awards, under the Best Live Action Short Film Category.

-In 2021, Stephen King Dollar Baby:The Book by Anthony Northrup was released.
+In 2021, Stephen King Dollar Baby: The Book by Anthony Northrup was released.

-In 2021 Barker Street Cinema hosted the Stephen King Rules Dollar Baby Film Festival during the pandemic.
+In 2021, Barker Street Cinema hosted the Stephen King Rules Dollar Baby Film Festival during the COVID-19 pandemic.
 It virtually screened 25 films created under the Dollar Deal.

+The Academy Museum of Motion Pictures curated a program of 6 short films to represent the program that span approximately 45 years: Jay Holben’s Paranoid, Disciples of the Crow, Dedication by Selina Sondermann, Jon Mann’s Popsy, Beachworld by Jackie Perez und If You Tell Your Dreams… The screening will take place November 19th at Ted Mann Theater.